mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Grav/index.md

    </div>

 *  **Username:**
-   The Grav admin.
+   Your Grav admin name.
    <div class="alert" role="alert">
    Note: You will need this username to login into your new of Grav site, please write this down.
    </div>

 *  **Password:**
-   The Grav admins default password.
+   Your Grav admin default password.
    <div class="alert" role="alert">
    Note: You will need this password to login into your new Grav site, please write this down.
    </div>